 Why children’s books need black, Asian and minority ethnic characters

 According to research from the Centre for Literacy in Primary Education and the literacy charity BookTrust, fewer than 2% of children’s book creators are British people of colour.
-And not only are black, Asian and minority ethnic (BAME) authors and illustrators underrepresented in the children’s book market, but so are BAME kids themselves – only 7% of the children’s books published in the UK in the last three years feature characters of colour, though there has been a year-on-year rise in representation in children's literature.
+And not only are black, Asian and minority ethnic (BAME) authors and illustrators underrepresented in the children’s book market, but so are BAME kids themselves – only 15% of the children’s books published in the UK in 2020 feature characters of colour, though there is an encouraging year-on-year rise in representation in children's literature.

 An infographic about children's books in the USA, Diversity in Children’s Books 2018, created by Sarah Park Dahlen and David Huyck with statistics compiled by the Cooperative Children’s Book Center, School of Education, University of Wisconsin-Madison, suggests that children's books are more likely to feature animal or non-human characters than they are people of colour.